top of page

 It's a clarity problem.

-Here's what's getting in the way.
+Here’s what might be getting in the way.

 1. You're Writing for Yourself, Not for the Person Reading It